tenny-g824/community-events-web-app/design-plan/rest-api.md

 # Documenting my Evaluation and API Design

 The AI's (ChatGPT) design correctly included the correct HTTP methods, URIs, request bodies, response statuses, and response bodies for both the Event and RSVP endpoints.
 These are correct because the AI's design used GET for retrieving data, POST for creating resources, PUT for updating them, and DELETE for removal according to the documentation for CRUD operations.
 It also used a plural noun ("events") as its collection following a logical URI structure ('/api/events') and used path parameters for accessing specific items, which is consistent with best REST practices taught in lectures.
 However, it used the wrong URI syntax ('/api/events/{id}') and an incorrect filter format ('/api/events?category=Volunteer%26Service'), which I corrected to '/api/events/:id' and '/api/events?category={{"volunteer"}}' to match common RESTful practices and class coding exercises.
-Additionally, the AI did not provide examples of the request and response bodies, so I added clear `json` examples to improve the clarity of the API and demonstrate what is expected to be received and returned.
-My revisions makes sure that the API is both accurate and easier to understand.
+Additionally, the AI did not provide examples of the request and response bodies, so I added clear `json` examples as well the brief descriptions of each endpoint to improve the clarity of the API and demonstrate what is expected to be received and returned.
+My few changes makes sure that the API is more accurate and easier to understand.

 ## Event Endpoints